Russia regroups Troops In East As Ukraine Advances - UrduPoint

 Ukraine's push appears to have caught Russian troops largely off guard.

-State media on Friday published footage of Russian tanks, artillery and support vehicles moving in columns on dirt roads moving towards Kharkiv.
+State media on Friday published footage of Russian tanks, artillery and support vehicles moving towards Kharkiv in columns on dirt roads.

-- 'Frightening' - The capture of urban hubs like Kupiansk and Izyum would be a significant blow to Russia's ability to resupply its positions on the eastern frontline and could see Russia's hold over the east severely diminished.
+- 'Frightening' - The capture of urban hubs like Kupiansk and Izyum would be a serious blow to Russia's ability to resupply its positions on the eastern frontline, and could see Russia's hold over the east severely diminished.

-In one village captured by the advancing Ukrainians, electric pylons were toppled and cables lay across the ground and houses were gutted, AFP journalists reported.
+In one village captured by the advancing Ukrainians, electric pylons were toppled, cables lay across the ground and houses were gutted, AFP journalists reported.

 On the road towards the recaptured town of Balakliya, the journalists saw abandoned Russian armour painted with the letter "Z" -- a symbol of Russia's invasion.